vigneshuw/mtconnect-statusUpdate/README.md

 - [ ] Improving the shadow document by providing more information on the device.
 - [ ] Ability to automatically update the `upload_enable` parameter on the shadow document, in case of abrupt connection interruption.
 - [ ] Support for MTConnect streaming to continuously acquire data from the CNC machine using AWS Kinesis

+## Contact

+If you have any questions or need more information, please reach out to the owner of the repository.